-Our Board has affirmatively determined that Ms. Banner and Messrs.
-Bruce, Frantz and Solomon qualify as independent directors under applicable NASDAQ listing standards and SEC rules.
-In making this determination, the Board reviewed each of the nominee's relationships, if any, with Uniti and determined that there are no relationships that would impair any nominee's ability to exercise independent judgment in carrying out his or her responsibilities as a director.
+Our Board has affirmatively determined that all of our directors except Mr. Gunderman qualify as independent directors under applicable NASDAQ listing standards and SEC rules.
+In making this determination, the Board reviewed each of the director's relationships, if any, with Uniti and determined that there are no relationships that would impair any director's ability to exercise independent judgment in carrying out his or her responsibilities as a director.